shawkui/shawkui.github.io/_pages/about.md

 News
 ======
 ## 2023
-* [2023-12-27] I receive the **Guo Tai Jun An Scholarship** to recognize my outstanding research achievements in from 2020-2023.
+* [2023-12-27] I receive the **Guo Tai Jun An Scholarship** to recognize my outstanding research achievements from 2020-2023.
 * [2023-12-15] We release **Defenses in Adversarial Machine Learning: A Survey**, a comprehensive survey for defense methods in adversarial machine learning.
 The draft is available at [this link](https://arxiv.org/abs/2312.08890).
 * [2023-12-15] I receive the **2023 Duan Yong Ping Travel Award** to recognize my outstanding research achievements in academic year 2022-2023.
 * [2023-10-03] I was invited as a guest speaker for the tutorial **Backdoor Learning: Recent Advances and Future Trends** in **ICCV 2023**.
 Slides are available at [this link](https://backdoor-learning-tutorial.github.io/).